Table of Contents

 1. When You No Longer Believe in the Company

 There are many reasons you may lose faith in a stock’s underlying fundamentals.
-For example, the company may have declining profit margins or decreasing revenue, increased competition, new leadership taking the company in a different direction, or legal problems, among other things.
+For example, the company may have declining profit margins or decreasing revenue, increased competition, new leadership taking the company in a different direction, or legal problems.

-2. Opportunity Cost
+2. Due to Opportunity Cost

 Every decision you make comes at the cost of some other decision you can’t make.
 When you spend your money on one thing, the tradeoff is that you cannot spend that money on something else.

 No matter the performance of the stock you’re currently holding, it might be worth evaluating to see if there could be a more profitable way to deploy those same dollars.
 Exchange-traded funds (ETFs) that provide easy access to other asset classes — like bonds or commodities — as well as newer markets like crypto, have also created competition to simply holding plain-vanilla company stocks.

-3. The Valuation Is High
+3. Because the Valuation Is High

 The higher the number, the higher the price as compared to the earnings of that company.
 A P/E ratio alone might not tell you whether a stock is going to do well or poorly in the future.
 But when paired with other data, such as historical ratios for that same stock, or the earnings multiples of their competitors or a benchmark market, like the S&P 500 Index, it may be an indicator that the stock is currently overpriced and that it may be time to sell the stock.

 A P/E ratio could increase due to one of two reasons: Because the price has increased without a corresponding increase in the expected earnings for that company, or because the earnings expectations have been lowered without a corresponding decrease in the price of the stock.
 Either of these scenarios tells us that there could be trouble for the stock on the horizon, though nothing’s a sure bet.

-4. Personal Reasons
+4. For Personal Reasons

-The ubiquitous saying goes, “don’t let the tax tail wag the investment dog,” meaning that tax strategy shouldn’t outweigh making decisions based on investment principles.
+Employing a tax-efficient investing strategy shouldn’t outweigh making decisions based on investment principles.
 Still, some people may take the rules of taxation into account when making decisions about which stocks to keep and which stocks to sell.

 When purchased outside of a retirement account, gains on the sale of an investment like stock are subject to capital gains tax.